deponian/vim.config/.plugins/nvim-lspconfig/doc/configs.md

 npm i -g stylelint-lsp
 ```

-Can be configured by passing a `settings.stylelintplus` object to `stylelint_lsp.setup`:
+Can be configured by passing a `settings.stylelintplus` object to vim.lsp.config('stylelint_lsp'):

 ```lua
 vim.lsp.config('stylelint_lsp', {